mthirabayashi/Fishy_Game/README.md

 ### Architecture and Technologies

-**NB**: one of the main things you should be researching and deciding upon while you write this proposal is what technologies you plan to use.
-Identify and create a plan of attack for the major technical challenges in your project.
-It's okay if you don't have all the details of implementation fleshed out, but you should have a solid roadmap by Monday morning.

 This project will be implemented with the following technologies:

 - Vanilla JavaScript for overall structure and game logic,